When to Water

 - Mulch everything.
 Mulch reduces surface runoff and slows evaporation from the soil.

 - Use the right tool.
-For efficient watering at the root zone, use a soaker hose instead of a sprinkler.
+For efficient watering at the root zone, use a soaker hose or an even more precise drip irrigation system instead of a sprinkler.